srobo/runbook/docs/kit/event-operations/kit-return.md

 [Example email for teams with outstanding single items of kit](https://github.com/srobo/team-emails/blob/master/SR2019/2019-05-28-single-item-kit-chase.md)

-If the team cannot find the item of kit, a like-for-like replacement (or as close as possible) should be ordered and shipped to the address listed for [Kit Loan Extension](./kit-loan-extension.md).
+If the team cannot find the item of kit, a like-for-like replacement (or as close as possible) should be ordered and shipped to us.

-## After the competition

-Kits being returned after the competition because they didn't attend the competition should follow the [Kit Loan Extension](./kit-loan-extension.md) instructions for returning the kit. **Note: In SR2022 we do not accept kit loan extensions.**